 Baghramian reminds me that the work served as a starting point for her La Colonne Cassée 1871 (2008), a large aluminum plaque standing vertical and gently folding, which she produced for the 2008 Berlin Biennale and has included in a mixed-media installation for this current show, with the addition of paper, glass, metal and Plexiglass.
 The inspiration that Baghramian found in Laverrière’s modest-scale piece was prompted by a mirror that hides behind the lid, inside a rosewood lacquer frame.
 Its inclusion in the work is functional yet a little off.
 This in-betweenness of function and eccentricity, or familiarity and esotericism, permeates Baghramian’s work throughout the exhibition at Marian Goodman Gallery.
 Many of her three-dimensional works seem to yearn for activation without actually revealing how this might come about.

-For her Performa 19 piece, she invited Greek performance artist Maria Hassabi to collaborate.
+For her Performa 19 piece, she invited New-York based performance artist Maria Hassabi to collaborate.
 She occupied a two-storey townhouse in New York’s Upper East Side, which, according to the performance’s curator Charles Aubin, “was waiting for someone to open the door”.
 Aubin brought Baghramian to the building, which formerly housed the Goethe Institute, for a site visit and it was clear to the artist that the space’s ghostly vacancy was perfect for a hybrid of sculpture and movement to immerse audiences in a spectral experience.
-Hassabi and Baghramian both participated in the Berlin Biennale in 2014, yet never met in person, which stands in contrast with Baghramian’s deep friendship with Laverrière, right up until the latter’s passing in 2011.
+Hassabi and Baghramian both participated in Documenta in Kassel, Germany in 2017, yet never met in person, which stands in contrast with Baghramian’s deep friendship with Laverrière, right up until the latter’s passing in 2011.

 For the performance installation, Baghramian interpreted Laverrière’s 1947 design of a green room, entitled Entre Deux Actes – Loge de Comédienne, and furthered the designer’s orchestration of a subverted domesticity.
 Like many of Laverrière’s creations, the dressing room installation, in which a couch is crowned by striped fabric draping from the ceiling, was considered feminine and dysfunctional when it was unveiled mid-century.
 Baghramian found the perfect ground here to consider fluctuating notions of productivity, use and beauty across seven decades, between two women’s works.